dottjt/japanese-language-engine/README.md

-# Introducing the Watashi Engine.
+# Watashi Engine.

 ## What is it?

-A highly sophisticated Japanese language engine.
+Watashi Engine is a Japanese language engine.

+This project is open-source under the GNU GPLv3 licence.

+Basically, it means that you are free to contribute towards this project, however you are forbidden to distribute closed source versions unless otherwise stated.

 ## Use cases

-  - Students wanting to study a language engine.
   - Students wanting to study a japanese language engine.
   - Students wanting to study via the isntantaneous composition method.
   - Students who benefit from a macro approach towards language learning.
   - Teachers wanting the ability to easily create grammar exercises for their students.
   - Developers wanting to study a super modern React, Typescript and Apollo project with Styled-Components (ka ching).

 ## Tech
 - Frontend: create-react-app, typescript, react, apollo, react-router5